augustsalimov/api-framework/README.md

 # api-framework

-Api automation testing framework in python
+Framework for REST API automation testing in python

+Stack: python, requests, pytest

 How to install and run framework?